A new typeface for

 Why fix it if it ain’t broken…

-Technically savvy Chris, who has recently moved on, had already helped make the site sociable by partially integrating it with the wordpress cms platform as was discussed during a phone call last year.
+Technically savvy Chris, who has recently moved on, had already helped make the site sociable by partially integrating it with the wordpress cms platform as was discussed during a phone call last year (later the design consultancy has moved on to Squarespace).

 Now it is on Charly to have fun with the enabled technical possibilities.

-Instead of adding noise to the logotype, that may somewhere down the line prove a disturbance, I decided to change the general look and feel (emphasis on feel), but with a difference, that of saving the consultancy and its team the investment in time or money.
+Instead of adding noise to the logotype, that may somewhere down the line prove a nuisance, I decided to change the general look and feel (emphasis on feel).

-Hideko is a visually unique font that has the essence of both serif and san-serif fonts through integrating the body structure of san-serif while retaining the calligraphy from serif.
+Hideko is a visually unique font that has the essence of both serif and sans-serif fonts through integrating the body structure of sans-serif while retaining the calligraphy from serif.
 Hideko was inspired by synthesizing Japanese calligraphy and western letters.
 During the process of creating Hideko, typographer Khaito Gengo attempted to make a font only for oriental use, but the result is a font with versatile uses.

 Choose either of the above to enlarge and select here to open the current site in another browser window and have a side by side comparison.